 Deviations in the Landscape – Pedro Victor Brandão, 2012

-Published on the exhibition Desvios na Paisagem [Deviations in the Landscape], Portas Vilaseca Galeria, 2012.
+Published on the occasion of the exhibition Desvios na Paisagem [Deviations in the Landscape], at Portas Vilaseca Galeria, 2012.

 This exhibition presents pictorial senses after alterations in the procedures of the photographic system, leading the view of the public to landscapes created in dilated times.
 There is the deviation of the domain of the visible from its objective aspect.
 The set of series points to questioning over permanence, selective urbanity, visibility, ramdomness, and the manipulable nature of today’s technical image.
 The works have been created between 2008 and 2012 and they are part of a major research about different processes of generation, construction, and understanding of images.
 The observations of the environment happen as a contiguous process and the use of photography and its devices build fields of signification between visuality and memory.

 Two of the five series shown take advantage of random processes in their creation.
 Dupla Paisagem [Double Landscape] is presented here in three diptychs.
 Each one of them comprise a time lapse of ten years, when the initial year is the date of the capture of the image and the final year corresponds to the year when the film was developed and had their copies printed.
 In this latency period, colonies of mold were cultivated inside the spools.
 This series is like a contaminated engine where traces of the past are overlapped by this biological variation, producing unpredictable results: rhizomes in these test-landscapes (moon or sun, hillside and some veiled photograms) totally disfigures the indexical sense, in a planned chaotic occupation, but not controlled.